Jaymon/Popbak/README.md

     foo@bar.com "this is my title"
     baz@foo.com "there is a jpg and a pdf file in this email"

-Now, if you run Popbak, it will backup the emails like this:
+Now, if you run Popbak, it will backup the emails in a folder structure like this:

     bakupdir/
+      <MAILBOX>/
           bar.com/
             foo@bar.com/
-          this is the title.txt/
+              <DATE> - this is the title.txt/
                 body 1.txt
+                headers 1.txt
+                original.txt
           foo.com/
             baz@foo.com/
-          there is a jpg and a pdf file in this email/ attachment.jpg
+              <DATE> - there is a jpg and a pdf file in this email/
+                attachment.jpg
                 attachment.pdf
                 body 1.txt
+                headers 1.txt
+                original.txt

 ## How to run from the command line

+Backup a mailbox:

-    $ python popbak.py -u USERNAME -p PASSWORD -s SERVER -o PORT -d "/path/to/backupdir"
+    $ python popbak.py backup -u USERNAME -p PASSWORD -s SERVER -o PORT -d "/path/to/backupdir" <MAILBOX>

-To see all options:
+See all your mailboxes:

+    $ python popbak.py mailboxes -u USERNAME -p PASSWORD -s SERVER -o PORT -d

+See everything you can do:

     $ python popbak.py --help

 ### Back up your gmail account

-    $ python popbak.py -u example@gmail.com -p PASSWORD -s pop.gmail.com -o 995 -d "/path/to/backupdir"
+    $ python popbak.py backup -u example@gmail.com -p PASSWORD -d "/path/to/backupdir" "[Gmail]/All Mail" "[Gmail]/Sent Mail"

-Make sure you have [activated pop access on your gmail account](http://mail.google.com/support/bin/answer.py?answer=13273&topic=12890).
+Make sure you have [activated IMAP access on your gmail account](https://support.google.com/mail/answer/7126229).
 You might have to [create an app password for Popbak](https://support.google.com/accounts/answer/185833) in your [Google account security settings](https://myaccount.google.com/).

 ## Installation